misha-samoylov/UniversityRacer/README.md

 # UniversityRacerX

 UniversityRacerX - simple racing game for educational purpose of working with computer science.
-This project is a fork [UniversityRacer](https://github.com/david-sabata/UniversityRacer) designed to improve the code.
+Drive an RC car model through given checkpoints on the track in the shortest time.
+This project is a improved [UniversityRacer](https://github.com/david-sabata/UniversityRacer).

 # Build

 1. Download and build dependencies
+2. Install Visual Studio 2010
-2. Open `UniversityRacerX.sln` and build project
+3. Open and build `UniversityRacerX.sln`

-# Game
+# Controls

-Drive an RC car model through given checkpoints on the track in the shortest time.

-Controls:

 * `W`, `A`, `S`, `D` - control vehicle
 * `Space` - handbrake